Faro Cathedral: History

 The cathedral premises seems to have a long history of sacredness even though archaeological evidences have not been found.
 According to tradition, an early Paleo-Christian basilica was built here and it was later transformed into a mosque during the Arab Moorish rule.
 The mosque was finally converted into a Christian church after the Reconquesta of the city by D. Afonso III in 1249.
 A mother church was rebuilt here soon after.
-The origins of the present Cathedral are identified to the middle of the 13th century.
+The origins of the present cathedral are identified to the middle of the 13th century.
+Johann Heinrich Hulenkampf installed the church's organ in the 18th century.

+Description

+The cathedral features a bell tower and outdoor ossuary in the form of an altar.
+The bone altar is similar to the one found at the nearby Church of Nossa Senhora, Faro.
+The cathedral is a mix of several styles such as gothic, baroque, and Portuguese Plain Style architecture.